*1. Who is regarded as the Father of Modern Chemistry?

 - Quarks make up particles called hadrons, with the most common being protons and neutrons that have a fractional electric charge of +2/3e or -1/3e.

-- Neutrinos are particles from radioactive elements that have no electric charge and a very small mass, possibly even zero.
+- Neutrinos have no electric charge and a very small mass, possibly even zero.

 |